New Scholar Orientation

 Welcome to Lindsay Middle School!

-This guide provides information about Hampton City Schools’ academic programs and educational services designed for the middle school level.
-Information provided will help students and parents understand the educational requirements and elective opportunities available.
+This guide provides information about Hampton City Schools’ academic programs and educational services for the middle school level.
+The information will help scholars and parents understand the educational requirements and available elective opportunities.

-The middle school program for students in grades six, seven, and eight provides a gradual transition from the individual elementary classroom structure to the independent course, departmentalized structure of the secondary level.
-All students take English/Language Arts, math, social studies, science, health and physical education, and electives.
+The middle school program for scholars in grades 6-8 provides a gradual transition from the individual elementary classroom structure to the independent course, departmentalized structure of the secondary level.
+All scholars take English/Language Arts, Math, Social Studies, Science, Health and Physical Education, and Electives.

 There are also opportunities to take courses for high school credit.
-In accordance with the Standards of Accreditation, parents of middle school students taking high school courses may request that grades be expunged from their child’s academic history.
-The student will not earn high school credit for the course and this course will not count towards the student’s grade point average (GPA).
-The decision to count a student’s grade for high school courses taken in middle school must be finalized at the end of each school year.
-Once a student leaves middle school all changes are final.
-To be consistent with high school procedures, grades will be reported by semester and both semester grades will count towards the student’s GPA.
+Under the Standards of Accreditation, parents of middle school scholars taking high school courses may request that grades be expunged from their child’s academic history.
+The scholar will not earn high school credit for the course and this course will not count toward the scholar’s grade point average (GPA).
+The decision to count a scholar’s grade for high school courses taken in middle school must be finalized at the end of each school year.
+Once a scholar leaves middle school all changes are final.
+To be consistent with high school procedures, grades will be reported by semester and both semester grades will count towards the scholar’s GPA.
 Individual semester grades cannot be expunged.
-Teachers of high school credit courses will provide consent forms at the end of each school year.
-Parents wishing to discuss which option is best for their student should contact the school counselor.
+Educators of high school credit courses will provide consent forms at the end of each school year.
+Parents wishing to discuss which option is best for their scholar should contact the school counselor.

-Each student is assigned a school counselor who works with students, teachers, and parents during the middle school years to provide personal, social, academic and career planning programs and services to ensure maximum success for each student.
+Each scholar is assigned a school counselor who works with scholars, educators, and parents during the middle school years to provide personal, social, academic, and career planning programs and services to ensure maximum success for each scholar.

-The school counselor, parent and student will develop an Academic and Career Plan that will address the interests and aptitudes of the student.
+The school counselor, parent, and scholar will develop an Academic and Career Plan that will address the interests and aptitudes of the scholar.
 This plan will serve as a guide for yearly conferences and decisions to be made throughout middle and high school.

 Language Arts